 If you run a business that produces income and has no employees, you’re considered self-employed.
 You can buy health coverage through the individual Health Insurance Marketplace.

 If you lose job-based coverage for any reason, you qualify for a Special Enrollment Period.
 This means you can enroll in a health plan even if it’s outside the annual Open Enrollment period.
+During the Open Enrollment Period, if you qualify for a Special Enrollment Period you may be able to have your coverage start sooner than it otherwise would.
 Learn more about how to apply with a Special Enrollment Period.

-You can cancel your Marketplace plan and enroll in your employer’s insurance.
+You can cancel your Marketplace plan any time and enroll in your employer’s insurance.

 If your spouse’s plan offers coverage to spouses and dependents, in most cases you won’t qualify for premium tax credits and other savings on a Marketplace plan.